Bath salt addiction & abuse

 - Suicidal thoughts

-Synthetic cathinones can be highly addictive, creating intense cravings and building dependence quickly.
+Synthetic cathinones can be easily lead to bath salt addiction, creating intense cravings and building dependence quickly.
 In addition to lingering physical and psychological effects from regular use, those looking to cease use of bath salts have reported strong withdrawal symptoms such as:

 - Decreased ability to remember or concentrate